Supersheep50/hey-look-listen-quiz/README.md

 ## Credits
 ### Content

-- All content provided by myslef and my podcast co-creators at @HLL.
+- All content provided by the developer and my podcast co-creators at @HLL.
-- All questions created by myself.
+- All questions created by the developer.
-- About, Rules and FAQ created myself.
+- About, Rules and FAQ created by the developer.

 ### Media